I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbioctl/ni-usbioctl-ioctl_internal_usb_register_composite_device.md

 <text></text>

 ### Status Block
-I/O Status block
 The USB driver stack sets <b>Irp-&gt;IoStatus.Status</b> to STATUS_SUCCESS if the request completes successfully.
 STATUS_SUCCESS indicates that the function handles are valid.

 In case of an error,  <b>Irp-&gt;IoStatus.Status</b> contains an appropriate error status.
 For example, if the composite driver sends the request more than once, the <b>Status</b> is set to STATUS_INVALID_DEVICE_REQUEST.

 ## Remarks
 The purpose of <b>IOCTL_INTERNAL_USB_REGISTER_COMPOSITE_DEVICE</b> is for the composite driver to send a registration request to the USB driver stack.
 In the registration request, the composite driver specifies the number of functions supported by the device.
 Therefore, you must send the <b>IOCTL_INTERNAL_USB_REGISTER_COMPOSITE_DEVICE</b> request  after determining the number of functions.
 Typically, that information is retrieved in the composite driver's start-device routine (<a href="https://msdn.microsoft.com/library/windows/hardware/ff551749">IRP_MN_START_DEVICE</a>).
 Note that number of interfaces in a configuration <i>can</i> indicate the number of functions, but not always.
 Certain multi-function devices expose multiple interfaces related to one function.
 To obtain the number of functions, you must inspect various descriptors that are related to a particular configuration.
 Those descriptors can be obtained through a get-descriptor request.

 In response to the registration request, the USB driver stack provides a list of handles for the functions in the device.
 For a code example, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh450897">How to Register a Composite Device</a>.